 University of Birmingham

 University of Birmingham was founded in 1900.
-It represented a new model for higher education as this was England’s first civic university, where students from all religions and backgrounds were accepted on an equal basis.
-It is a truly global university producing world-leading research.
-The University also benefits from mutual partnerships with a wide range of international institutions and hosts a large international community of researchers and students.
+It represented a new model for higher education as this was England?s first civic university, where students from all religions and backgrounds were accepted on an equal basis.
+The university is a truly global university producing world-leading research.
+It also benefits from mutual partnerships with a wide range of international institutions and hosts a large international community of researchers and students.

 To find out more about the information shown here – read about How we collect and display course information.
 IDP assumes no responsibility or liability for any errors or omissions in the content of this site.
 We always recommend that you speak to an IDP counsellor to get the latest and most accurate advice.